core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     2. Stay in **PENDING**.

 * @Receiving a divergent message while in **PENDING**
-     * If decryption and verification of the divergent message work using a CTX_1 derived from CTX_OLD:
+     * If decryption and verification of the divergent message work using a CTX\_TEMP derived from CTX_OLD:
         1. Delete CTX_NEW.
         2. Delete the pair (X, nonce) associated with CTX_OLD, i.e., whichever was used as CTX_IN to generate the CTX_NEW deleted at the previous step.
         3. Abort the ongoing KUDOS execution.
         4. Move to **BUSY**.
-    * If decryption and verification of the divergent message work using a CTX_1 derived from CTX_NEW:
+    * If decryption and verification of the divergent message work using a CTX\_TEMP derived from CTX_NEW:
-        1. Delete the oldest CTX_1
+        1. Delete the oldest CTX\_TEMP
-        2. Delete CTX_OLD, i.e., whichever of the two was used as CTX_IN to generate the CTX_1 deleted at the previous step.
+        2. Delete CTX_OLD, i.e., whichever of the two was used as CTX_IN to generate the CTX\_TEMP deleted at the previous step.
         3. CTX_NEW becomes the oldest Security Context.
 Next steps in this algorithm will refer to that Security Context as CTX_OLD.
         4. Abort the ongoing KUDOS execution.
         5. Move to **BUSY**.